Endava/cats/docs/commands-and-arguments/arguments.md

 - `--ignoreResponseWords` COUNT_LIST a comma separated list of words count in the response that will be considered as SUCCESS, even if the Fuzzer will typically report it as WARN or ERROR
 - `--ignoreResponseLines` LINES_COUNT a comma separated list of lines count in the response that will be considered as SUCCESS, even if the Fuzzer will typically report it as WARN or ERROR
 - `--ignoreResponseRegex` a REGEX that will match against the response that will be considered as SUCCESS, even if the Fuzzer will typically report it as WARN or ERROR
+- `--ignoreErrorLeaksCheck`If supplied (no value needed) it won't check if the response body contains sensitive information and will return the test result as SUCCESS instead of ERROR
 - `--filterResponseCodes` HTTP_CODES_LIST a comma separated list of HTTP response codes that will be filtered and not included in the final report.
 You can use response code families as `2xx`, `4xx`, etc.
 - `--filterResponseSize` SIZE_LIST a comma separated list of response sizes that will be filtered and not included in the final report
 - `--filterResponseWords` COUNT_LIST a comma separated list of words count in the response that will be filtered and not included in the final report